snowflakedb/snowflake-ml-python/snowflake/ml/fileset/README.md

 ### Feed TensorFlow

-Similarily, you can get a `tf.data.Dataset` from a `FileSet`.
+Similarly, you can get a `tf.data.Dataset` from a `FileSet`.
 Again, the `Dataset` dispenses batched TF Tensors.

 ```Python